Wigtown: Later history

+In 1809, the Main Street Square gardens were enclosed by the town council as a public space, having formerly been used for keeping hens and other livestock.
+The enclosed area was planted and later, a bowling green and tennis courts would be added.
+Wigtown Bowling Club was established in 1830 and continues to run, being one of the oldest in Scotland.
+In the 19th century, a prison was established for the town on Harbour Road, being in operation until the 1940s when it closed (it is now a private residence).
+A gas works was established in the town in the mid 19th century in North Back Street and it remained in operation until the end of the Second World War.

 An early reference to a tolbooth in Wigtown occurs in the late 16th century, and it is possible that this structure was blown up by gunpowder to make way for the new town hall which was completed in 1756.
 This municipal building in its turn gave way to the Wigtown County Buildings which were erected in 1862.
+The buildings served as the county Headquarters of Wigtownshire and are built of red sandstone from north-west England.

-Wigtown removed its first mercat cross in the late 17th century.
-A second market cross was erected in the main street in 1818.
+Wigtown removed its first mercat cross in the late 17th century (which stood at the east end of the Square).
+A second market cross was erected to replace the earlier one and instead built at the junction of Main street between 1816 and 1818.

 Andrew Symson, a 17th-century minister of the church at Kirkinner, left a description of Wigtown.
 Writing in 1684, he described Wigtown as having "a market for horses and young phillies...which the borderers come and buy in great numbers."

 Residents of Wigtown and the surrounding area earned their livings in a variety of ways.
 An 18th-century observer, Samuel Robinson commented that from its peculiar position in relation to the sea, the county of Wigtown offered many singular advantages to the landing of smuggled goods and smugglers were not slow in taking advantage of this: however after a barracks was built "the trade and those who conducted it were ruined".

 Robinson, describing Wigtown, also noted that "the greatest number of houses were of a homely character, thatched and one storey high".

 The Newton Stewart to Whithorn branch railway line had a station at Wigtown which opened in 1877.